isabella232/krill-manual/source/hsm.rst

 KMIP is arguably simpler to setup.
 With KMIP you only need to manage Krill and the HSM, there is no additional library component to manage as with PKCS#11.
 Krill itself communicates directly with the HSM and so all configuration, logging & resource usage is determined by Krill and monitoring is done by monitoring Krill itself.
+Krill connects to the KMIP server via TLS encrypted TCP and thus could also potentially be routed to one of many backend servers in a cluster, or the server could be a process running locally on the same host such as PyKMIP.

 Scenarios
 ---------